bkille/BitLib/README.md

 ## Description
 While [bit iterators](https://github.com/vreverdy/bit) are currently being proposed and reviewed by the ISO C++ Standards Committee, this repository is intended for practical use of bit containers and algorithms based on bit iterators.
 Primarily, this repository acts as an efficient replacement of `std::vector<bool>`.
-It provides implementations of many of the functions in `<algorithms>` optimized for containers of bits, in addition to providing a `bit_vector` class which has roughly 🚡the same interface as `std::vector<bool>`.
+It provides implementations of many of the functions in `<algorithms>` optimized for containers of bits, in addition to providing a `bit_vector` class which has roughly the same interface as `std::vector<bool>`.

 Many of the implementations in `include/bit-algorithms` come from some of my previous work [here](https://github.com/vreverdy/bit-algorithms), however that repository is also somewhat frozen, as it is tied to the ISO C++ Standards Committee proposal as well.
 In addition, it contains many overloads that are likely less practical (like forward lists of bits).